Projects per year

 I am interested in all areas of research with children and young people that seek to investigate why some individuals do better in life (as assessed by developmental, mental health, wellbeing or quality life outcomes) whilst some others continue to have difficulties under the conditions of social and/or biological disadvantage.
 Under this umbrella, the two pillars of my current research are how these differences can be predicted by earlier experiences through longitudinal cohort studies and how difficulties can be prevented by early intervention through programme development and evaluation.

-I am currently a Senior Research Fellow at the School of Health Sciences and the Deputy Director of the Centre of Resilience for Social Justice (CRSJ).
+I am a Reader at the School of Health Sciences and the Deputy Director of the Centre of Resilience for Social Justice (CRSJ).
 I also lead CRSJ’s research area on children, families and schools.

 My passion for supporting children and young people at the interface between research and practice has developed through my interdisciplinary background and my experiences in various institutions and cultures I have been part of.
 I studied Educational Sciences, and Psychological Counselling at Bogazici University in Turkey, Family & Couple Psychotherapy at the Institute of Relationship Therapies in Turkey, and Human Development & Family Studies at Auburn University in the USA.
 Before joining to Brighton, I worked as a research worker in a parenting practitioners programme at the Institute of Psychiatry, King’s College London.
 I also worked s a Research Assistant at the Institute for the Study of Children, Families and Social Issues at Birkbeck UoI, and as a Research Fellow of longitudinal studies in the Department of Psychology at the University of Warwick.